For Guilds, Studios, Lawyers, Agents

 Render receipts + watermarks = timestamped chain of custody, admissible in arbitration.

-Every render produces a cryptographically signed receipt with timestamp, scope, and output hash
+Every render produces a verifiable receipt with timestamp, scope, and output hash

 Dual-layer watermarks (pixel + audio) create forensic provenance on every output